-Today I want to share with you our secret family recipe of our family, the Buddha’s delight (a.k.a Lo Han Jai, Loh Han Cai, Loh Han Chai, 罗汉斋).
-My mother in law follows this recipe to cook during every Chinese New Year for the past six decades’ first day of the lunar new year.
+Today, I want to share our secret family recipe, the Buddha’s delight (a.k.a Lo Han Jai, Loh Han Cai, Lo Han Chai, Loh Han Chai, 罗汉斋).
+My mother-in-law has followed this recipe to serve the family during the past six decades’ first day of the lunar new year.
 She is now in her eighties, and this is the time that we will take over to prepare it for this coming lunar new year.

-This recipe drills more in-depth into the culinary tradition of Chinese food than the typically known dishes to the west like Wonton, Mapo tofu, and Chinese fried rice.
+This recipe drills more in-depth into the culinary tradition of Chinese food than the typically known dishes to the West like Wonton, Mapo tofu, and Chinese fried rice.
 Some ethnic ingredients may be foreign to the non-Chinese.
-Head to the Chinatown for the list of the ingredients if you are living outside of Asia.
+Head to Chinatown for the ingredients list if you live outside of Asia.

 A brief explanation of the Buddha’s delight or Lo Han Jai

-Buddha’s delight is a delightful vegetarian dish savor by everyone during the Chinese New Year (Lunar New Year.)
+Buddha’s Delight is a delightful vegetarian dish savored by everyone during the Chinese New Year (Lunar New Year.)

 Lo Han Jai 罗汉斋 is another name for Budda’s delight.
 (Jai, sometimes called Zhai, literally means a vegetarian meal for the Buddhist).
 ‘Lo Han’ is the Chinese name for the eighteen Arhats in Buddhism, which are the saints equivalent to the apostles of Christianity.
 Lo Han Jai means the vegetarian dish eaten by the saints.

 There are eighteen ingredients in the authentic Buddha’s delight to represent eighteen Arhats (as opposed to twelve apostles).

 There are many variations sprout from the authentic recipe.
 Many people find it too tedious to get all the ingredients and omit some components without sacrificing the flavor.